 Second, this post contains affiliate links.
 The products linked are the products I use and recommend.
 If you purchase a product through an affiliate link, your cost will be the same but we will automatically receive a small commission.
 Your support is greatly appreciated.

 That’s it!
 Let’s dive in!
 We’ll start with home remedies using stuff you probably already have in your kitchen.
 Then, we’ll look at a few natural remedies that may require a trip to the store (or a quick jump over to Amazon), but that are still definitely worth trying.

 1. Salt Water

-These remedies are mostly geared towards adults but check with your health store about the dosage for children as they are all natural.
+These remedies are mostly geared towards adults but check with your health care provider or holistic practitioner about the dosage for children as they are all-natural.
 I also have a pretty good tip for little ones when they are congested.
 Check out my Steam Baths To Get Rid Of Stuffy Noses And Coughs and Detox Baths posts for more information on natural remedies that really work.

 Last update on 2022-11-19 / Affiliate links / Images from Amazon Product Advertising API